Symbiota2/Symbiota2-php/docs/plugin/creating-frontend-component.md

 **The [Angular documentation on components](https://angular.io/guide/architecture-components){:target="_blank"} should be used as a general reference for creating and working with components in the frontend.**

+**If you are going to be offering i18n internationalization support, [this ngx-translate tutorial](https://www.codeandweb.com/babeledit/tutorials/how-to-translate-your-angular8-app-with-ngx-translate){:target="_blank"} should be used as a general reference for providing i18n translation support.
+Note: all translation keys used withing your plugin must have a prefix of the plugin name in order to ensure uniqueness.**

 Components are essentially sections of the frontend framework.
 They can be made up of a single component, or be comprised of several sub-components.
 In Symbiota2, a plugin component can be integrated into the frontend framework in one of the following three ways: